 Accounting guidelines stipulate that a restricted gift must be used to pay for an expense for which it is earmarked, before any unrestricted money is used for the same purpose.
 With this in mind, every effort should be made to use all available restricted dollars before using unrestricted dollars.
 However, if the donor restriction has not been met, the restricted gift obviously may not be spent.
 In this case, the gift money will remain in the endowment or SP until the donor restriction has been satisfied.
 It may be necessary to roll the gift balance over from one fiscal year to the next.

 SP gifts should not be spent until a gift is received and processed.
 Endowments may not spend more than their beginning balance plus their expected distribution for the fiscal year.
-The Gift Manager of the endowment (generally the Department Head) is responsible for ensuring that the gift is not overspent.
+The Gift Manager of the endowment (generally the Cost Center Manager) is responsible for ensuring that the gift is not overspent.
 To the extent that a gift is overspent as of June 30, money will be taken from another unit/department funding source to make the gift whole.

 Money from an endowment or SP gift may be used to support the activity of another department as long as the use of the gift satisfies the donor restriction.
 However, gifts may not be directly transferred to an unrestricted department.
 Instead, a specific invoice or part of an invoice should be coded directly to the restricted gift.
 If all invoices and associated transactions have occurred, then the restricted gift may be charged through a journal entry.
 In this case, a copy of the processed invoice being charged to the gift as well as a copy of the ledger showing where the invoice was initially charged should be included with the journal entry.
 The journal entry should credit the account where the invoice was initially charged and debit the restricted gift in the same account.